lwjohnst86/analyzing-cohorts-course/chapter2.md

 xp: 100
 ```

-Sometimes, categorical (i.e. factor or character) variables have many levels, but only a few observations in one or more levels.
-For some analyses or for particular questions, it might make sense to combine categories together.
+Sometimes, categorical variables, like factor or character, have many levels but only a few observations in one or more levels.
+It might make sense to combine categories together for some analyses or particular questions.
 This is especially useful if we only want to interpret one level compared to the other levels.

+The `forcats` package has been preloaded.

 `@instructions`
-- Change the levels of Vocational and College education to be Post-Secondary by using `fct_recode` (forcats has been loaded).
+- Recode the levels of Vocational and College education to be Post-Secondary.
 - Confirm that the education values have been correctly merged by counting the new education variable.

 `@hint`
-- Make sure to capitalise the old and new education levels.
+- Use the `fct_recode` function to recode the levels.
 - Use `count` on the `education_combined` variable.
-- Compare how the numbers differ between the original and the new education variable over each followup visit.
+- Compare how the numbers differ between the original and the new education variable over each follow-up visit.

 `@pre_exercise_code`
 ```{r}